petitblue/Udacity_Data_Science/Project 2 Disaster Response Pipeline/README.md

 ## 2. [Project-Components]
 There are three components in the project.
 ### 1. ETL Pipeline
+Loads the message.csv and categories.csv files and merges two datasets clean data and stores it in a SQLite database
 ### 2. ML Pipeline
+Build a test processing and maching learning pipline Train and tunes a model using GridSearchCV
 ### 3. Flask Web App
-a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency. analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+There is a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## 2. [Installation]()